 Now you're inching up on retirement.
 Individuals in this age group earned about $80,500 annually as of 2018.
-Their retirement savings should be roughly eight times that amount by this point.
+Their retirement savings should be roughly eight times that amount by this point, or about $644,000.

 Your costs of living should drop somewhat now, however, so you won't be laboring under quite as much of a burden to create an emergency account if you haven't already done so.
 This demographic lives on about $38,000 a year as of 2018.

 Some Savings Tips

 These numbers might seem intimidating, but remember that contributions to most retirement savings aren't taxed until you take the money back out again.
 This will presumably happen at a point in time when you'll fall into a lower tax bracket.

 Some experts advise setting up automatic deposits to savings to help set money aside consistently.
 The theory is that you won't miss money you never see in the first place.
 Your savings will grow while you become accustomed on living on whatever money remains in your account.

 Keeping Average Savings in Perspective

 The average retirement savings is $95,766 across all age groups, according to the EPI.
 Overall, the data suggest that Americans are simply not saving enough for retirement, regardless of age.

 As you evaluate your own plan, don't let the average retirement savings by age distract you from your goals.

 Comparing your savings to others in your age group can be instructive, but the more important issue is whether what you're saving now will allow you to have the kind of retirement you desire.